kartik1013/FOOD-HUB/README.md

 # FOOD-HUB
-its an e commerce website whichyou can place your favourate food
+its an e commerce website which you can place order for your favourate food.